DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 # Answering questions

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual riders use Cyclist bikes differently?
 From what I see this has mainly to do with ride length.
     Where as the members (surprisingly?) use the bike for less longer distances as you can see here: